gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Gradle removes source set output directories on upgrade

-Gradle keeps information about each tasks' inputs and outputs in your project's `.gradle` directory.
+Gradle keeps information about each task's inputs and outputs in your project's `.gradle` directory.
 If this information is lost or cannot be read, your build directory can be in an inconsistent state with stale files from previous builds.
 [GitHub issue #1018](https://github.com/gradle/gradle/issues/1018) is an example of the problems this can cause.

 Gradle now removes the output directories for source sets when this situation is detected.
 Most often, this occurs when performing a Gradle upgrade because the information kept in `.gradle` is not backwards compatible.